qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

-1. Run ``docker_build.sh`` to create the Docker image with Dockerfile (**Dockerfile_22.04**) and Dockertag (**qcom-6.6.38-QLI.1.2-Ver.1.1_22.04**).
+1. Run ``docker_build.sh`` to create the Docker image with Dockerfile (**Dockerfile_22.04**) and Dockertag (**qcom-6.6.38-qli.1.2-ver.1.1_22.04**).
 This Docker image is used to create the container environment to run the Yocto build.

-   **Dockertag**: Release folder in lowercase letters appended by the Dockerfile OS version to enable easy identification of the release build with Dockerfile (Docker does not allow uppercase letters in the Dockertag).
+   **Dockertag**: Use lowercase letters for the release folder followed by the Dockerfile OS version to easily identify the release build with the Dockerfile since Docker does not permit uppercase letters in the Dockertag.

    .. note::
-      To troubleshoot Docker issues, see :ref:`docker troubleshooting <section_hkm_2dc_p1c_vinayjk_02-29-24-1641-18-155>`.
+      To troubleshoot Docker issues, see :ref:`Docker troubleshooting <section_hkm_2dc_p1c_vinayjk_02-29-24-1641-18-155>`.

    ::

-      bash docker/docker_build.sh -f ./docker/dockerfiles/Dockerfile_22.04 -t qcom-6.6.38-QLI.1.2-Ver.1.1_22.04
+      bash docker/docker_build.sh -f ./docker/dockerfiles/Dockerfile_22.04 -t qcom-6.6.38-qli.1.2-ver.1.1_22.04

    If you face any issues while running ``docker_build.sh``, see the following solution: